Cameron-n/Alchemy/_posts/2025-09-17-Python-Webapp.md

 ]
 ```

 The variable `grouped_data` is a list of dictionaries with the `group` key corrosponding to an origin, and the `items` key to the ingredients of that origin.
 This format is used later to display a dropdown menu with groupings.
+We also use `.fillna` as `NaNs` are used in the database but we later compare some values and 0's easily translate to `False` but `NaNs` tend to have confusing results.
+For example, `np.nan is True` is false, `np.nan is False` is false, but `np.nan` itself it 'truthy' (will evaluate to true in an if statement).

 Since Morrowind is an RPG, you have abilities that are governed by numbers.
 We need to set those numbers.